 Like aperture, shutter speed impacts how much light is in the final image.
 The longer the lens is open, the more light and the more exposed your image will be.

-ISO is the most complicated of the three elements, in my opinion.
+ISO is the most complicated of the three elements.
 Basically, ISO controls how sensitive to light your camera is.

 If you’re shooting in the dark, you’ll need to raise your ISO.
 Keep in mind, though, the higher your ISO is, the more grain you’ll have in your picture.